Because children often look at their inheritance as a representation of their parents' love, most parents leave children equal shares of their estate.

 You will want to discuss carefully these circumstances with your attorney and other advisors.
 After thinking through your situation, you may decide that

 there are good reasons for making an unequal distribution of property to children.

 Special Needs Child

-Mary is unmarried and has three adult children.
-Her oldest daughter, Jane, is age 30 and is a nurse.
+Mary is a single mother with three children.
+Her oldest daughter, Jane is age 30 and is a nurse.
 She is married with two children.

 Mary's son Joe is age 27, single and pursuing a career in sales.
-Her third child, Kara, is age 17 and is disabled.
+The third child, Kara, is age 17 and is disabled.
 She lives at home with Mary.

 Great Success Child